Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Introduction

-\paragraph{Related Work.} This study provides upper and lower convergence rates for nonparametric density ratio estimation using $f$-divergence optimization.
-Relevant prior work includes studies on the minimax convergence rate for density estimation within the context of GAN optimization, specifically for Wasserstein GAN \citep{arjovsky2017towards} or vanilla GAN \citep{goodfellow2014generative}.
-For Wasserstein GAN optimization, previous studies \citep{liang2017well,singh2018minimax} have established the minimax convergence rate for the IPW loss, which includes total variation of $f$-divergences.
-Additionally, recent research \citet{niles2022minimax} has extended this result to the Wasserstein-$p$ distance for $p > 1$.
-In the context of vanilla GAN optimization, recent studies \citep{belomestny2021rates,puchkin2024rates} have presented minimax lower and upper convergence rates for the Shannon divergence loss, providing an upper bound for the $L_2$ error in DRE.
-Beyond GAN-related research, foundational work \citet{stone1980optimal} has established the minimax convergence rate for nonparametric regression, which is also applicable to the upper bound for the $L_1$ error in nonparametric density estimation.
+\paragraph{Related Work.} This study establishes upper and lower bounds on convergence rates for nonparametric density ratio estimation using $f$-divergence optimization.
+Relevant prior research includes studies on the minimax convergence rates for density estimation in the context of GAN optimization, particularly for Wasserstein GANs \citep{arjovsky2017towards} and vanilla GANs \citep{goodfellow2014generative}.
+In Wasserstein GAN optimization, \citet{liang2017well} and \citet{singh2018minimax} derived the minimax convergence rates for the IPM loss, which encompasses total variation among $f$-divergences.
+Furthermore, \citet{niles2022minimax} extended these findings to the Wasserstein-$p$ distance for $p > 1$.
+In the context of vanilla GAN optimization, \citet{belomestny2021rates} and \citet{puchkin2024rates} provided minimax upper and lower convergence rates for the Shannon divergence loss, specifically deriving an upper bound for the $L_2$ error.
+Beyond GAN-based research, \citet{nguyen2010estimating} proposed an upper bound for the Hellinger distance in DRE using the KL-divergence loss, thereby establishing a minimax upper bound for the $L_1$ error in DRE.
+Additionally, foundational work by \citet{stone1980optimal} introduced a minimax convergence rate for nonparametric regression, which is also applicable as an upper bound for the $L_1$ error in nonparametric density estimation.
+For detailed comparisons between our derived bounds and existing DRE bounds, see Section \ref{SubsectionComparisonwithexistingDREbounds} in Appendix.